This post contains affiliate links.

 NAC is an amino acid supplement that has been known to help with trichotillomania.

-I have been taking NAC now for 10 weeks and I FINALLY feel like I can give you a review of this product for trichotillomania.
+I have been taking NAC now for a few months and I FINALLY feel like I can give you a review of this product for trichotillomania.

-NAC doesn’t seem to work for everyone for whatever reason but I think it is certainly worth a shot.
+NAC doesn’t seem to work for everyone for whatever reason and there are people who shouldn’t take it at all.

 I purchased some of this because I had read so many success stories of people using it and it taking away the urge to pull.